hbc/Intro-to-R-extended/lessons/04-plots-and-figures.md

  ![scatter-3](../figure/unnamed-chunk-9-1.png)

 ## Barplot
-Barplots are useful for representing the distribution of a quantitative variable (numeric).
+Barplots are useful for comparing the distribution of a quantitative variable (numeric) between groups or categories.
 A **barplot**  would be much more useful to compare the samplemeans (numeric variable) for each sample.
 We can use `barplot` to draw a single bar representing each sample and the height indicates the average expression level.

 ```r